Global Lighting

 Technology

-The Technology property determines which lighting system Studio uses to render the 3D environment.
-There are four available lighting systems:
+The Technology property determines the lighting system for rendering the 3D environment.
+There are three lighting systems, in order of fidelity and performance impact from highest to lowest: